 If you care about this issue as much as I do, I hope that I can earn your support.
 The best way to affect real change and repair dysfunction is to elect a new generation of leaders — and a new majority in Congress — who will take this as seriously as I do.

-I’ll leave you with one more shocking number: There are just SIX members of Congress out of 535 that don’t take PAC or special interest money right now.
+I’ll leave you with one more shocking number: There are just SIX members of Congress out of 535 who don’t take PAC or special interest money right now.
 I want to be lucky number seven.

 I’m Dean Phillips, and I approve this message.